 The exchanger must close on the replacement property by the earliest of either the due date of the tax return (including extensions) for the tax year that the exchange took place, or within 180 calendar days after closing on the relinquished property.

 When a client reinvests the proceeds from the sale of investment property to another piece of investment property, they defer capital gains tax that would otherwise be due at the time of the sale.

 Call us at (239) 333-1031.
 We can answer any questions you have.
-Once you are ready to start, complete the client information sheet and forward to us with a copy of the fully executed contract for your relinquished property.
-It’s that simple!
-Download the client info sheet now!
+Once you are ready to start, complete the client information form and upload a copy of the fully executed contract for your relinquished property.
+Start your exchange today by filling out this form.